Easy Panda Bear Play Dough Activity

 panda play dough invitation to play

-Materials needed for Panda Bear Play Dough Time:
+Materials for the Panda Play Dough Set

 Our new home has a wall of bamboo at the fence line.
 Which is pretty cool since it makes it a privacy fence without the extra cost of real fencing.
 It had to be trimmed this week, leaving us with a bunch of awesome bamboo stalks.